kyletimmermans/kyletimmermans.github.io/README.md

 ### If you want to add more projects with picutre boxes, might have to change a number variable somewhere
 ### homedefault.scss to remove underlined text in homepage (container-3 and posts-wrapper-3)
 ### homefooter.html uses homefooter.scss
+### videobg css needs "position: absolute" instead of "fixed" so we can scroll down
 ### Print welcome text: for-loop in a while(1) loop, will just keep going back to beginning of welcome message array